porco-rosso-j/Intro/README.md

 - [Numer0n](https://github.com/porco-rosso-j/aztec-numer0n): A number-guessing game, like Hit&Blow, built on Aztec Sandbox, where two players play against each other and try to figure out the opponent's secret number.
 The secret numbers are privately stored in smart contrcat on Aztec.

 #### 2023

+- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe module used for recovering ownership of Safe account with various zk-powered recovery methods, such as private backup address, zkTouchID, social recovery with private guardians, and secret word.
+The product is still under development as [one of the Safe Grant Wave I grantees](https://safe.mirror.xyz/dM9OXAQe_700TbCMqyi7K2facdaLYvfCh3Th1jCb7hg).

+- [AztecSnap](https://github.com/porco-rosso-j/aztec-snap): A MetaMask Snap that works on Aztec, a privacy first zk-rollup on Ethereum.
+It's a smart contract wallet that supports ECDSA signature and enables private calls to any Aztec contract.
+Won the sponsor prize from Aztec at ETH Global Istanbul.

 - [GhostPay](https://github.com/porco-rosso-j/eth-rome-2023) at ETH Rome: GhostPay lets anyone privately send and receive crypto with a URL link.
 Plus, users can receive/claim crypto in any tokens they prefer.
 Got the first prizes from [Peanut Protocol](https://peanut.to/) and [Railgun](https://www.railgun.org/).